bapjiws/WAS/commands.md

 Detect OS and Services.

 `-Pn`
-Tells Nmap to skip the ping test and simply scan every target host provided.
+Don't ping the host first and simply scan every target host provided.
 Other options for controlling host discovery are described in [Chapter 3, Host Discovery (“Ping Scanning”)](https://nmap.org/book/host-discovery.html).

 `-p-`
 Omit beginning and end numbers to scan the whole range (excluding zero).